 Our hosts, Lauren and Cory Harwell, are members of the Imprint family, and both professionals in our industry.
 With Lauren’s unique and inviting personality, paired with Chef Cory Harwell’s talent in the kitchen and years of experience to teach our audience, we created a virtual cooking activity, where Lauren and Cory as a pair made for wonderful and engaging hosts for the topic.

 Need assistance facilitating your next virtual meeting or brainstorming a digital event to engage an audience?
-Contact Imprint Group to be your digital partner.
+Contact Imprint Group.